Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### Invisible 2
-<small>Locks your character's position on the server to (0, 0, 0), having the side effect of turning you invisible.
+###### Locks your character's position on the server to (0, 0, 0), having the side effect of turning you invisible.
 This only affects the server and other clients, not you. server-sided things that rely on your position, like clicking to get tools, will not function.
-In some games these can be abusable.</small>
+In some games these can be abusable.
 ```
 {
     "DFIntGameNetPVHeaderTranslationZeroCutoffExponent": "10"